Alex Wohl Photography

 When she’s not working, you can find Sarah practicing yoga, playing soccer, or drinking some iced barley tea at the Korean spa, post-KBBQ and Karaoke ;).
 BFA Theatre Arts Boston University.

-Her grandfather started the first Korean American newspaper in Philadelphia when he first immigrated to the U.S. in the 1970s, and her father owns a Japanese and Korean restaurant – almost 20 years running.
+Her grandfather started the first Korean American newspaper in the country when he first immigrated to the U.S. in the 1970s, and her father owns a Japanese and Korean restaurant – now 20 years running.
 Sarah hopes to continue the legacy of being a badass Korean American and loving food.

 Theme: Overlay by Kaira